|Standard Untimed Scoring

 Now we can place the 3 of Spades and the 2 of Diamonds on the 4 of Hearts.

-Then, we can move the entire five-card pile from the third tableau onto the 7 of Spades seen in tableau two.
+Then, we can move the entire five-card pile from the third column onto the 7 of Spades seen in column two.
 This concludes our little tutorial!
 You should now know all the basic moves, along with a couple of handy starting strategies.
 Good luck!

 Patience, or solitaire in general, is a type of card game which can be played by one player.
 The objective is most often to sort the cards by suit and sequence, and put them in the foundation fields which are often located (but not exclusively) at the top of the game board.